magicasaservice/vue-equipment/packages/plugins/MagicCookie/index.md

       items: [
         {
           label: 'maxAge',
-          description: 'Maximum age of the cookie in seconds.
-Overrides ' },
+          description: 'Override the maximum age of the cookie in seconds.'
+        },
         {
           label: 'number'